Flaco (owl): Legacy

 Following his death, people began leaving photos, cards, and other mementos under an oak tree Flaco frequently roosted in.
 Hundreds of followers gathered for a memorial service at the tree, during which attendees eulogized, sang, and read letters and poems.
 Flaco's remains were donated to the American Museum of Natural History, which sits just west of Central Park.

 Flaco's death brought additional scrutiny to the issue of building standards for windows that reduce the likelihood of bird collisions and deaths.
 New York City itself set tough standards in 2019.
 A bill in the New York Legislature to require more bird-friendly design in buildings statewide, originally introduced by state senator Brad Hoylman-Sigal, was renamed the FLACO Act shortly after Flaco's death.
 In April 2024, New York City Council member Shaun Abreu introduced three bills named after Flaco, which dealt with rat contraception, bird-friendly building design, and reductions in light pollution.
 The rat contraceptive pilot program, an effort to control rat populations without using poison, was enacted in October 2024 and went into effect in April 2025.

 In the episode of Saturday Night Live following the announcement of the necropsy results, Sarah Sherman portrayed Flaco's widow for a bit during Weekend Update.

 The New York Historical organized an exhibit called "The Year of Flaco" which opened in February 2025.
 The organization received an exhibition pitch from locals who had followed Flaco and collected memorabilia, and moved quickly to coincide with the anniversary of his death.
 According to its curator of material culture, Flaco is "such a flexible symbol"; "people see all these things in him – a New Yorker who had grit, an immigrant – and he was liberated, he was free.
 That idea was very potent for people."

+In 2026, a documentary film Wild Inside directed by Penny Lane revolving around Flaco was released theatrically in July 2026, with an HBO broadcast to follow.